Adhesives & Glues(29 Products)

 With so many solutions on the market from synthetic adhesives and natural adhesives to spray adhesives - it can be difficult to decipher which method is best.
 To help you round down exactly what adhesive/glue your project requires, let's take a look at the most common adhesive solutions on the market:

-- Epoxy Adhesives: Epoxy adhesives are among the most widely used adhesives in construction.
+- Epoxy Adhesives: Among the most widely used adhesives in construction.
 They consist of two components - resin and hardener - which are mixed before application.
 Epoxy adhesives can bond a variety of materials, including metals, plastics, and composites, and are known for their high strength, durability, and resistance to chemicals and environmental factors.

-- Acrylic Adhesives: Acrylic adhesives are known for their fast-curing properties and excellent bonding strength.
+- Acrylic Adhesives: Known for their fast-curing properties and excellent bonding strength.
 They are ideal for bonding metals, plastics, and composites, and are resistant to both weathering and ageing.
 Acrylic adhesives are commonly used in structural applications, including bonding panels and laminates.

-- Cyanoacrylate Adhesives: Cyanoacrylate adhesives, also known as superglues, are fast-curing adhesives that bond quickly to a variety of materials, including metals, plastics, and wood.
+- Cyanoacrylate Adhesives: Also known as superglues, are fast-curing adhesives that bond quickly to a variety of materials, including metals, plastics, and wood.
 They are ideal for small-scale bonding applications and are widely used in the construction of electronics, where their fast-setting properties are particularly useful.

-- Hot Melt Adhesives: Hot Melt Adhesives are the perfect solution for your adhesion needs; they offer a convenient way to join divergent substances, ranging from glass and wood to ceramics and rubber, using a hot glue gun and hot melt glue sticks.
+- Hot Melt Adhesives: The perfect solution for your adhesion needs; they offer a convenient way to join divergent substances, ranging from glass and wood to ceramics and rubber, using a hot glue gun and hot melt glue sticks.
 Whether you're aiming to bind cardboard, metal, leather or fabric with plastic, foam or other materials - these general-purpose glues will provide fast and reliable results that last.

-- Contact Adhesives: Contact adhesive/contact glue is applied to both surfaces to be bonded and allowed to dry before being brought together.
+- Contact Adhesives: Applied to both surfaces to be bonded and allowed to dry before being brought together.
 It is ideal for bonding large surface areas and can be used to bond a variety of materials, including wood, metal, and plastic.
 Contact adhesives offer excellent heat and moisture resistance and are commonly used in the construction of countertops and furniture.

 Applications of Adhesives and Glues in Construction